 Many women with irregular periods or no periods have a condition known as Polycystic Ovarian Syndrome (PCOS).
 Birth control pills can normalize the hormonal environment in the bodies of women with PCOS and lower their increased risks for ovarian cancer and endometrial cancer (cancer of the lining of the uterus).
 If you have PCOS and are ready to conceive, you will usually need to take medication to induce ovulation.
 It is important to see your gynecologist or a reproductive endocrinologist before you conceive if you have PCOS.

 For women with no periods due to a condition called hypothalamic amenorrhea, birth control pills can also help them to stay healthy by maintaining hormonal support of their reproductive organs and by protecting their bones from osteoporosis.

 Don’t Delay – The Biological Clock Is Real

 You cannot have a baby before you are ready, but at the same time, do not delay becoming pregnant.
 Infertility treatments today are quite successful but do not guarantee success.
 Many older celebrities that have babies from IVF have done so using donor egg, but they may not tell you that.
 Age-related female infertility is still one of the most difficult forms of infertility to treat successfully.
 Be informed about your decisions and understand the tradeoffs.

-Dr. Chen is committed to raising public and physican awareness of issues relating to conception, problems conceiving, and fertility therapy.
+Dr. Chen is committed to raising public and physician awareness of issues relating to conception, problems conceiving and fertility therapy.
 A practicing fertility physician, she received her undergraduate degree from Brown University and her medical degree from the Duke University School of Medicine.
 She completed her residency in Obstetrics and Gynecology and a fellowship in Reproductive Endocrinology and Infertility at the Johns Hopkins Hospital in Baltimore, Maryland.
-In addition she has studied bioethics.
+In addition, she has studied bioethics.
 See more at: www.sbivf.com